What I still haven’t covered is seasonality.

 Overall campaign management is really important for ensuring a high-quality score for your AdWords account.
 So, ensure that your seasonal ads are tightly contained within their own unique ad groups.

-With proper organization, you’ll also find it more convenient to optimize and adjust your ads.
+With proper organization, you’ll also find it more convenient to optimize and adjust your ads for search engine success.

 Here’s a diagram that illustrates how an ideal PPC account structure looks.